All Products

 priorityclass.scheduling.k8s.io/high-priority created

-1. Create a file named workload.yaml using the following YAML example.
+1. Create a file named workload.yaml with the following content.

 apiVersion: apps/v1